thatArtisan Bread Recipe: 7 Secrets to Perfectly Crusty Loaves

 • Baking time: 45 minutes

-This extended timeline delivers 40% better flavor development compared to rapid-rise methods, creating complex taste profiles that distinguish artisan bread from commercial alternatives.
+This extended timeline delivers a significant portion of better flavor development compared to rapid-rise methods, creating complex taste profiles that distinguish artisan bread from commercial alternatives.

 Step 1: Creating the Foundation